XanthosX/Vintel/README.md

 **Vintel does not find my chatlogs or is not showing changes to chat when it should.
 What can I do?**

-Vintel looks for your chat logs in ~\EVE\logs\chatlogs and ~\DOCUMENTS\EVE\logs\chatlogs.
+Vintel looks for your chat logs in ~\EVE\logs\chatlogs and ~\DOCUMENTS\EVE\logs\chatlogs , game logs in  ~\EVE\logs\gamelogs and ~\DOCUMENTS\EVE\logs\gamelogs
 Logging must be enabled in the EVE client options.
 You can set this path on your own by giving it to Vintel at startup.
 For this you have to start it on the command line and call the program with the path to the logs.

 Examples:

-`win> vintel-1.0.exe "d:\strange\path\EVE\logs\chatlogs"`
+`win> vintel.exe "d:\strange\path\EVE\logs\chatlogs"  "d:\strange\path\EVE\logs\gamelogs"`

     – or –

-`linux and mac> python vintel.py "/home/user/myverypecialpath/EVE/logs/chatlogs"`
+`linux and mac> python vintel.py "/home/user/myverypecialpath/EVE/logs/chatlogs" "/home/user/myverypecialpath/EVE/logs/gamelogs"`

-**Vintel does not start!
-What can I do?**

-Please try to delete Vintel's Cache.
-It is located in the EVE-directory where the chatlogs are in.
-If your chatlogs are in \Documents\EVE\logs\chatlogs Vintel writes the cachte to \Documents\EVE\vintel

 **Vintel takes many seconds to start up; what are some of the causes and what can I do about it?**

 Vintel asks the operating system to notifiy when a change has been made to the ChatLogs directory - this will happen when a new log is created or an existing one is updated.
 In response to this notification, Vintel examines all of the files in the directory to analysze the changes.
 If you have a lot of chat logs this can make Vintel slow to scan for file changes.
 Try perodically moving all the chatlogs out of the ChatLogs directory (zip them up and save them somewhere else if you think you may need them some day).

-**Vintel complains about missing dll files on Windows at app launch, is there a workaround for this?**

-Yes there is!
-There is a bit of a mix up going on with the latest pyinstaller and the Microsoft developer dlls.
-Here is a link to help illuminate the issue https://github.com/pyinstaller/pyinstaller/issues/1974

-You can visit Microsoft's web site to download the developer dlls https://www.microsoft.com/en-in/download/details.aspx?id=5555.

-You can also read a more technical treatment of the issue here http://www.tomshardware.com/answers/id-2417960/msvcr100-dll-32bit-64bit.html

 **How can I resolve the "empty certificate data" error?**